 Essentially, your level 3 check needs to go beyond what a single provider can detect or what you can find on your own searching Google.
 These checks give access to publicly available information, driving records, and phone records (private and public phone directories).
 You also get a social media account summary, court records, criminal records, and a general online lookup.

 Reliable background check services are aware that the Federal Trade Commission oversees compliance with the FCRA.
-Your level 3 background check must be carried out by an official Consumer Reporting Agency (CRA) for you to be able to use the findings legally.
+Your level 3 background check is to be by an official Consumer Reporting Agency (CRA) for you to be able to use the findings legally.
+But if you wish to background check yourself, or find information on your roommates, neighbours, or a potential partner, then you can use a lookup tool like information.com, which provides the same information compiled from public records.

 Level 3 National and State Criminal Searches